surenzz/surenz.me/readme.md

 # TODO

-- Fix carousel image right hand arrow not appearing for besame
-- Fix carousel dots not appearing on 3rd image for besame
+- meringue add image sub step for stiff peaks example
 - Add process photos — place step images for applicable recipes
 - Move to a framework (Next.js) for easier recipe creation in the future